Yoga, Ayurveda, Mantra and Meditation

 Lesson 30.
 The Yoga of Devotion (Bhakti Yoga)

 Lesson 33.
 Kundalini and the Chakras

 Lesson 34.
 Smarana: the Practice of Remembrance

 Lesson 35.
 Advaita Vedanta: the Supreme Teaching of Yoga and Ayurveda

 Lesson 36.
 Summary and Overview of Yoga Practice

 - The course comes in three booklets and five sections, directly accessible through on-line access.

 - We are now adding illustrations, audios and videos to the course that will be increased over time.

 - The course takes around six months of serious study to complete.
-You have four years to complete it from the time you sign up for it or a reinstatement fee may be required.
+You have three years to complete it from the time you sign up for it or a reinstatement fee may be required.